GigaHierz/MACHN-Web3-Hackathon/Libreria_Libre.md

 ## Solution
 Libreria Libre is a platform for marginalized communities to store textual resources in a decentralized and permanent way, with an integrated community approval and resource upvoting/downvoting system.
 The funds used for approval and upvoting/downvoting get directly donated to causes fighting for the rights of these communities.

+## Example Use Case
+Last month (May 2023), a new law passed in Florida that makes it illegal for the majority of health institutions to provide hormone replacement therapy (HRT) for trans adults.
+As a result, many trans people are switching to do-it-yourself (DIY) HRT.
+Guides to doing safe DIY HRT circulate on the social media and it would profit the trans community to have a decentralized, censorship-resistant and free access to such guides.

 ## Tech Stack Used
 - Typescript
 - Celo Composer